Skip to content

 }

-In the above example, we import the geolocation helper from @vercel/edge.
+In the above example, we import the geolocation helper from @vercel/functions.
 We then call it with the incoming request object and extract the city property.
 Finally, we return a response containing the extracted city information.

 By leveraging the power of geo IP headers with Vercel, you can create dynamic and personalized experiences for your users based on their location.
 Whether it's displaying localized content or implementing custom logic based on geographic data, these helpers provide a convenient way to achieve geolocation functionality in your Vercel projects.

-For more details on using geo IP headers with Vercel for geolocation in Edge Functions and Middleware, refer to Vercel documentation.
+For more details on using geo IP headers with Vercel for geolocation in Vercel Functions and Middleware, refer to Vercel documentation.
 You can also clone and deploy an example to see the geo IP headers in action.

 Couldn't find the guide you need?